markcmurphy/devdocs-portal/Customers.md

 ### What is a Subscriber?

-A subscriber is someone who has signed up for a store’s newsletter.
+A subscriber is a shopper who has signed up for a store’s newsletter.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--">